anaceciliacastillo/Biopython-Machine-Learning/README.md

   4. Then run ana7.ipynb to perform final training, testing, visualization, and export of results.

-Output
+Output:
-  Confusion Matrix and Classification Reports are printed to console.
+  - Confusion Matrix and Classification Reports are printed to console.
-  FeatureImportance.csv is exported with the Gini Importance scores.
+  - FeatureImportance.csv is exported with the Gini Importance scores.
-  Plots show PCA, t-SNE, and feature rankings visually.
+  - Plots show PCA, t-SNE, and feature rankings visually.